BMW-lab-MSU/MSUBC-COVID-19/README.md

 Predictions

-Analysis
+Evaluation

 Graphing*

 ---------------------------------------------------------------
-*not all models are graphed
+*Only Time series models are graphed

 This code is most easily run on Google Colab (since you dont need to install anything to run it), but will also run on a local machine with the correct packages installed.